 Water in the fuel causes cavitation, corrosion of fuel system parts, and provides an environment where microbial growth in the fuel can flourish.
 Other sources of fuel contamination are soaps, gels, or other compounds that may result from undesirable chemical interactions in the fuels.
 Gels and other insoluble compounds can also form in biodiesel fuel at low temperatures or if biodiesel is stored for extended periods.
 An indication of microbial contamination, detrimental fuel additives interactions, or cold temperature gel is very rapid filter plugging of bulk fuel filters or machine fuel filters.

-To reduce downtime due to contamination, follow these fuel maintenance guidelines in addition to the recommendations given in the "Contamination Control" Chapter in this Special Publication:
+To reduce downtime due to contamination, follow these fuel maintenance guidelines in addition to the recommendations given in the Special Publication, SEBU6250, "Caterpillar Machine Fluids Recommendations" Contamination Control: